dev-cetera/df_generate_dart_models/README.md

 The example below provides a glimpse of what this package can do.
 The package includes advanced features such as AI-driven generation, customizable type mappers, template files, model conversion to other programming languages, and mor but these advanced features are still in development and not yet documented.
 Feel free to contact the developer if you require more information.

-## Getting Started
+## Quickstart

-### Step 1:
+### Step 1

-To install this tool, `run dart pub global activate df_generate_dart_models 0.9.1` in your terminal.
-You can replace `0.9.1` with any other version or omit it to install the latest version.
+To install this tool, run `dart pub global activate df_generate_dart_models 0.9.2` in your terminal.
+You can replace `0.9.2` with any other version or omit it to install the latest version.
 It’s recommended to specify a version to avoid potential issues from frequent updates and changes.

-### Step 2:
+### Step 2

 Add [`df_generate_dart_models_core`](https://pub.dev/packages/df_generate_dart_models_core) to your `pubspec.yaml` file.